mertakdemir/Soderberg-Partners/README.md

 Username Issues:
 In the registration page for the UI, there is a "username" part.
 Even if I tried with unique usernames I got "Username already existed" error.
 I covered each possible scenarios such as not accepting more than 10 characters or something like that but each time I got the same error.
 So if you get the same, please just run the test one more time then it will be okay.

+I normally use Page Object Model in testing environments.
+Since there is not much test data for the API, I did not use it in those tests, but you can find a small summary of the use of the Page Object Model in my UI test.